nfordhk/100-days-of-code/log.md

 **Today's Progress**: Started to go through Strings Methods in the JS fundamentals part two.

 **Thoughts**: Short session today, the material was too dense for how tired I am.
 Little progress is better than no progress!

+### Day 40: September 18, Wednesday

+**Today's Progress**: Continued going through fundamentals part two.

+**Thoughts**: I’ve realized it’s taking me quite a while to get through the JS fundamentals.
+I believe it’s because I am taking too many notes while reading the material.
+I tried something new today, I abandoned my note taking for the time being.
+Rather than rewriting a lot of the article, I’m just going to bookmark it.
+My goal is to just focus on the material rather than task switching constantly.
+We’ll see how my retention keeps up. 😉